tejasanilshah/tejasanilshah.github.io/code/_posts/2025-03-14-prefect-intro.md

 # The Bad

 ## Unclear pricing
-We're currently working with the free tier of Prefect, are well below the 5000 runs/day limit.
+The free tier of Prefect is quite generous, and allows 5000/flow runs per day.
-However, if at some point we start going over the limit, the move to the paid tiers isn't very clear.
+Once your scheduling needs go over the free tier, it isn't very clear on what the move to a paid tier would cost.

 The website simply asks you to contact the team.
 Of course, with a product like Prefect which can do a million things pricing it isn't very straightforward.
 I get that, however it would be nice to have some indicative prices without having to